chcko/chcko-r/chcko/r/dh/en.rst

 Structure Analysis Problem solved with Python
 =============================================

-This pin jointed truss is the initial example take from `akabaila`_
+This pin jointed truss is the initial example taken from `akabaila`_

 .. _akabaila: http://akabaila.pcug.org.au/StructuralAnalysis.pdf